ROCm/rocprofiler-sdk/source/docs/conceptual/comparing-with-legacy-tools.rst

      - Perfetto data collection backend
      - *Not available*
      - *Not available*
-     - `--perfetto-backend` {inprocess,system}
+     - `--perfetto-backend` {in-process,system}
      - New option for perfetto data collection backend. 'system' mode requires starting traced and perfetto daemons
-     - `rocprofv2` used only in-process collection for perfetto plugin, However, `rocprofv3` give the option to the user
+     - `rocprofv2` used only in-process collection for perfetto plugin, However, `rocprofv3` gives the user the option.
    * - Perfetto-specific options
      - Perfetto Buffer Size
      - *Not available*